 The FCA also mandates thorough affordability checks, even though lifetime mortgages do not typically require monthly repayments.

-This ensures that such products suit customers’ needs, considering their age, health, and financial circumstances.
-Regular reviews and audits are conducted to ensure compliance with these regulations, and Santander is required to handle any customer complaints reasonably and on time.
+This ensures that such products meet customers’ needs, taking into account their age, health, and financial circumstances.
+Regular reviews and audits are conducted to ensure compliance with these regulations, and Santander is required to handle customer complaints promptly and fairly.

 Alternatives to a Santander Lifetime Mortgage